 4. Two Convenient Options.

 5. Participate with as little as one panel, with a limit of 10 panels per member account.

 How does it work?
-Members get either a kWh credit on their monthly bill or pay $.13/kWh based on their portion of the total system production.
-What you get depends on which option you select.
+Members pay $.13/kWh based on their portion of the total system production.
 Members do not own panels.
 Limit 10 panels per member account.

 How are kWh's assigned to participants?
 The solar array consists of 448 panels.
 Each month the total production Redwood Electric Cooperative receives from the array is divided by 448 to determine how many kWh's each panel is allocated.
 For example: March of 2016 total array production was 18,816.
 The kWh allocation would have been 42kWh's per panel.
 The estimated production per panel is around 500kWh's a year.
 Monthly production will vary by season, with the summer months creating the most electricity and winter months delivering the least.